Collinwood Mansion: Elizabeth Stoddard's Mausoleum

 While she was masquerading as Cassandra, Angelique placed a curse upon Elizabeth causing her to be obsessed with the notion of being buried alive.
 Elizabeth had a special tomb constructed with a bell so that if she should happen to be accidentally interred alive (as she was, sure enough), she would be able to summon help.

 Woods

 Collinwood estate has a vast wild forest growing on it.
-Quite naturally, it is the site of numerous encounters with the supernatural — Elizabeth was almost attacked by the werewolf Chris Jennings there, and a headless corpse attacked and killed a servant woman in 1840.
+Quite naturally, it is the site of numerous encounters with the supernatural — Elizabeth was almost attacked by the werewolf Chris Jennings there, and the headless corpse of Judah Zachery (Michael McGuire) attacked and killed Hortense Smiley (Jenny Egan), a servant woman in 1840.

 Widow's Hill

-Although perhaps not officially a part of the estate, Widow's Hill is adjacent to it.
-This is a dramatic cliff that overlooks the ocean; it was given the name because the widows of sailors who were lost at sea would gather there to wail for their dead husbands.
-Their ghosts haunted the hilltop and were known as "the Wailing Women."
+Although not officially a part of the estate, Widow's Hill is adjacent to it.
+The name of this striking cliff overlooking the ocean comes from the fact that widows of sailors lost at sea would congregate there to mourn their departed husbands.
+Their ghosts haunted the hilltop and were known as "The Wailing Women."
 Josette famously leaped to her death there, and Jeb Hawkes also died from a fall there (as did, supposedly, Victoria Winters, after being driven mad by the Leviathans, but this was related second-hand and not actually shown on-screen).